Gift of Wisdom Award

 President of her own consulting and training company, Joyce B. Miles & Associates, Miles has been a leader promoting systemic change in the educational arena to prepare for the 21st century workplace.
 She has presented locally, statewide and nationally to more than 5,000 participants and has coauthored a careers textbook for use in secondary family and consumer sciences classes.

-“Joyce Miles is one of those extraordinary individuals who makes a difference and leaves a legacy wherever she goes,” recounts College of Human Sciences Dean Dr. Billie Collier.
+“Joyce Miles is one of those extraordinary individuals who makes a difference and leaves a legacy wherever she goes,” recounts College of Health and Human Sciences Dean Dr. Billie Collier.
 “She was one of the first people to inspire me with the FSU spirit when I arrived as a new dean.
 It wasn’t an empty spirit, but a voice and a commitment to our institution’s place in the education of Floridians, especially young women.
 Joyce translated that commitment into actions for the betterment of FSU, and what was special to me was her unflagging work for the human sciences, both at FSU and nationally.”

 A longtime member of the American Association of Family and Consumer Sciences, Miles is highly regarded for her energy and innovation.
 She moved the organization forward in development and fundraising and was the force behind the AAFCS Leadership Academy, which continues to prepare young women and men for leadership roles.